kaizhu256/node-swgg/README.md

 - add cached version crudGetManyByQueryCached
 - none

-#### changelog for v2017.10.11
+#### changelog for v2017.10.17
-- npm publish 2017.10.11
+- npm publish 2017.10.17
-- add swgg credit to bottom on assets.swgg.html
-- add top-level swagger-json property x-definitionsParameters
-- add param-property x-host
-- document library-call equivalent to curl-request
-- rename function swgg.apiDictUpdate -> swgg.apiUpdate
+- auto-scroll to first operation if hashbang fails
+- fix client-api initialization in browser
+- fix bug where missing required-param in ui does not give error
 - none

 #### this package requires